<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=958732&amp;conversionId=723660&amp;fmt=gif">

 Print File Completion Guide View File Completion Guide

 All Nursing program applicants are accepted into the Associate of Science (AS) program and may begin taking general classes.
 The AS program is a pathway to the Nursing program and allows you to complete general education requirements for Nursing.
-Upon successful completion of all nursing admission requirements your academic program will be changed to Nursing.

 It is your responsibility to monitor admission file completion status.
-Nursing program admission file completion requirements can be viewed in WebAdvisor (Students menu) by clicking on the My Documents link under the Communications tab.
+Nursing program admission file completion requirements can be viewed in Self-Service (Students menu) by clicking on the My Documents link under the Communications tab.
 All Nursing communication will be sent to your Hocking College email account.
 If you have questions regarding file completion requirements, please contact your academic advisor or the Registrar’s Office (by phone at 740-753-7068, in person in JL 184 or by email at admissionfile@hocking.edu).

 Other things to note: